Qatar to open Mideast's first World Cup before leaders, fans - WHIZ News

 “We warn our Muslim brothers from following this event or attending it,” the group said, calling on scholars not to support it.
 However, the al-Qaida arm did not directly threaten the tournament and has been weakened by years of drone strikes from American forces and engulfed by Yemen’s ongoing war.

 Qatar’s state-run news agency announced Prince Mohammed’s presence in the country, as well as other world leaders.
 It said U.N.
-Secretary-General António Guterres, Algerian President Abdelmadjid Tebboune, Senegalese President Macky Sall and Rwandan President Paul Kagame had arrived in Doha.
+Secretary-General António Guterres, Algerian President Abdelmadjid Tebboune, Senegalese President Macky Sall, Palestinian President Mahmoud Abbas and Rwandan President Paul Kagame had arrived in Doha.

 Meanwhile, Iran sent just its minister of youth and sports — not its hard-line president — as the Islamic Republic faces monthslong protests over the death of a 22-year-old woman earlier detained by the country’s morality police.